robocorp/rpaframework/_sources/libraries/salesforce/index.rst.txt

         },
     ]

-`mapping_object` describes how input data fields are mapped into Salesforce object attributes.
-In the example mapping defines that `asiakas` attribute in the input object is mapped into `Tilaaja__c` attribute of `Tilaus__c` custom Salesforce object.
+`mapping_object` describes how the input data fields are mapped into Salesforce object attributes.
+In the example, the mapping defines that `asiakas` attribute in the input object is mapped into `Tilaaja__c` attribute of `Tilaus__c` custom Salesforce object.

 .. code-block:: json